 On the home stretch, we walk down a street full of homemade, straw Christmas mangers.
 I step around a sidewalk laid out with tiny plastic cows and baby Jesus figurines and wonder if this is all in my head.

-Back at the Black Cat Hostel, the bed in our private room rises to meet me and I sleep for fourteen hours straight, right up until the Immodium wears off and I’m running back and forth to the restroom again.
+Back at the Black Cat Hostel, the bed in our private room rises to meet me and I sleep for fourteen hours straight, until the Immodium wears off and I’m running back and forth to the restroom again.

 The next day, we return our gear to the Quetzaltrekkers office, where we meet some more friendly guides.
 They give us a partial refund since we had to bail so soon, which softens the blow.